Thell/ICE/README.md

 simd Galois functions) or Thin-ICE itself until I figure out how to get the main `ice_f()` loop vectorized.

+I did get the ice_f and salt/mix implmented using u32x4 and u32x8 types
+but my SIMD implmentation was not good and the best I could get was just over double the runtime of the baseline implementation, so I will let the compiler take care of it.
+The time overhead of converting into the registers and the creation of the intermediate registers absolutely killed the time.

 * _Level 0 (or Thin-ICE) uses 8 rounds, while higher levels n use 16n rounds._

 ## Start

 I will be using Matthew's c code as a reference implementation and, hopefully, incrementally adding intrinsics.
 First, basic optimizations to the rust code will be done to make things easier.

-Testing is done using a the bytes from from the original c source code for `abcdefgh` at each level.
+Testing is done using bytes from from the original c source code for `abcdefgh` at each level.

 ## Notes 1